UPCnet/pas.plugins.osiris5/src/pas/plugins/osiris5/README.txt

     >>> form = browser.getForm(index=0)
     >>> select = form.getControl(name=':action')

-pas.plugins.osiris should be in the list of installable plugins:
+pas.plugins.osiris5 should be in the list of installable plugins:

     >>> 'Osiris Helper' in select.displayOptions
     True